bachu-mahe/ChIP-Seq-Pipeline/README.md

 ### Thanks

 I got many nice implementation ideas from Nextflow examples, especially from NGI-ChIP-seq pipeline.
-Many thanks to the NGI pipeline developers and our CCBR team mebers.
+Many thanks to the NGI pipeline developers and Alexei, Ashley, George, Parthav and other CCBR team mebers.

 #### Questions or Suggestions